developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutBasicScanningAPI/index.md

         :::xml
         <uses-library android:name="com.symbol.emdk"/>

-2. Installing the EMDK for Android application without deploying the EMDK runtime on the Zebra device fails if the shared library is missing from the device.

-3. Use DataWedge v1.7.12 or higher to test the `ProfileManager.processProfile()` for DataWedge profiles.
+2. Use DataWedge v1.7.12 or higher to test the `ProfileManager.processProfile()` for DataWedge profiles.

 ### Content Backup